QianhuaLiao/blog/content/about/index.md

 ## About Me

+Hi, I am Qianhua, from Guangzhou CN and lives in Munich DE.

-Hi, I am Qianhua, an supply chain consultant specialized in supply chain planning and digital transformation.
+At job, I am an supply chain consultant specialized in supply chain planning and digital transformation.

 Beside my job, I am a technology enthusiast who keeps exploring the tech world.

-This blog is a place to share my learnings, thoughts and hopefully someday my own applications.
+This blog is a place to document random thoughts, share my learnings, and hopefully someday my own applications.

+I write sometimes in Chinese, sometimes in English, and maybe very seldom in German.